 Are you up for a challenge as you start this course?

-As you embark on your study of business, you may be thinking that so much of what you will learn in school isn’t applicable to your career or future—you may not be planning on going into business, for instance, you may want to be an academic, a therapist, a chef, a media specialist—surely you don’t need to know about business then.
+As you embark on your study of business, you think that so much of what you will learn in school isn’t applicable to your career or future.
+You may not be planning on going into business, for instance.
+You may want to be an academic, therapist, chef, or media specialist—surely you don’t need to know about business, then.
 Here’s a challenge that may change your mind.

-Now, look around again but this time consider everything within your view and ask yourself what all of these things have in common?
+Now, look around again, but this time consider everything within your view and ask yourself what all of these things have in common?
 If you said that they are all the product of business, then you’re right!
 How can that be, you ask?
-The products of businesses are everywhere, in everything we touch, we eat, we see, we smell, and we feel.
-Not always directly, of course, but in one way or another the evidence of a business is there.
+The products of businesses are everywhere, in everything we touch, eat, see, smell, and feel.
+Not always directly, of course, but in one way or another, the evidence of a business is there.
 It’s like the air that we breathe—mostly invisible, but always present.